meghbhalerao/semantic-segmentation/gen_seg/gen_test/README.md

 # How are the segmentations generated on unknown data?
 Again, ideally, the documentation of this entire repo is written under the assumption that the user is working on a SGE based HPC cluster.

+Also, additionally , it is always a good practice to **avoid storing stuff other than codes/scripts in github repo**.
+Doing this avoids problems in version control.

 1. This is the folder you want to `cd` into when you want to generate tumor segmentations for the testing datset (preprocessed).
 2. The segmentation is generated using 5 models (which are trained using 5 fold cross validation), by first individually generating predictions of each model and then combining them using majority voting.